 6. Flow Your Way Toward Goals

-Our modern culture and corporations are crafted in such a way that narcissists are being rewarded for being self-absorbed and self-serving.
+Our modern culture, political structures, and corporations are crafted in such a way that narcissists are being rewarded for being self-absorbed and self-serving.

 Strangely, the law of attraction (which is always at play in the natural Universe), doesn’t care if you’re a selfish person – if your focus is as clear as a laser, you can have dreams fulfilled.